-Table 16 shows future construction and expansion projects planned for the existing system of the Illinois Tollway that are assumed to impact transactions and revenues.
-Major expansion projects include the new I-294/I-57 Interchange Project; a new I-294 southbound ramp at County Line Rd./US-20/IL-64; I-90 widening; and several new ramps.
+Future construction and expansion projects planned for the existing system of the Illinois Tollway that are assumed to impact transactions and revenues are shown in Table 16.
+Major expansion projects include phase 2 of the new I-294/I-57 Interchange Project; a new I-294 southbound ramp at County Line Road/US-20/IL 64; I-90 widening and interchange improvements; and several other new ramps.
 In addition to expansion projects, several planned construction projects are assumed to impact transactions and revenue.
-The most significant construction impacts are anticipated to occur between 2014 and 2016 due to the I-90 widening, and between 2018 and 2021 due to I-88 reconstruction and rehabilitation and I-294 reconstruction.
-Rehabilitation on I-355 is also anticipated to have some construction impacts.
+The most significant construction impacts are anticipated to occur between 2015 and 2016 due to the I-90 widening, and between 2018 and 2022 due to the I-294 reconstruction.
+Rehabilitations on I-355 and I-88 are also anticipated to have some construction-related impacts.